Rise in HIV diagnoses among people over 50 in Europe

 - The results suggest evolution in the HIV epidemic

-(CNN)Nearly one in every six cases of HIV in Europe is diagnosed in people over the age of 50, a new study has found.
+(CNN)One in every six cases of HIV in Europe is diagnosed in people over the age of 50, a new study has found.

 Between 2004 and 2015, the number of new HIV diagnoses increased by 2.1% each year among this age group, with people over 50 accounting for 17.3% of new HIV cases diagnosed in Europe in 2015.